shouvik-s/width-vs-depth/README.md

 ## Introduction

-**Objective:** This exercise demonstrates the difference between the width and depth of a multi-layer perceptron (MLP) in controlling its ability to learn many-to-one maps.
+**Objective:** This exercise demonstrates the difference between the width and depth of a multi-layer perceptron (MLP) in controlling its ability to learn iterated maps that produce non-injective relationships.

 **Outcome:** By contrasting the training of a shallow MLP (one hidden layer) and a deep MLP ($n$ hidden layers) on the $n$-fold iterated _tent map_, we show that depth attains the learning objective with the number of trainable parameters growing linearly in $n$, whereas the shallow network fails to train at any width up to 128 for $n \ge 4$ despite possessing more than sufficient representational capacity.
 Therefore, depth is the more efficient knob in two distinct ways:
 1. it needs exponentially fewer parameters to *represent* the target (explicitly demonstrated by the parameter counts at $n = 2, 3$);